Rheannone/merch-table/tour-manager/SHOPIFY_INTEGRATION.md

 - **Does NOT sync inventory changes back to Shopify**
 - **Does NOT create a two-way connection**
 - **Does NOT sync future Shopify updates automatically**
+- **Re-importing creates duplicates** (new product IDs)

+## Shopify CSV Format

+The CSV must be a standard Shopify product export.
+Required columns:

+- `Handle` - Unique product identifier
+- `Title` - Product name
+- `Status` - Must be "active" (drafts/archived are skipped)
+- `Variant Price` - Price for each variant
+- Other columns are optional but recommended

+If you see "Missing required columns" error, make sure you exported using Shopify's **"Plain CSV file"** format (not Excel or Google Sheets format).

 ## Limitations

-- **Maximum Products:** 250 per import (Shopify API limit)
+- **No Product Limit** - Import as many as your CSV contains
-- **Product Statuses:** Only imports "active" products
+- **Product Statuses:** Only imports "active" products (drafts/archived skipped)
 - **Variants:** If products have different prices per variant, only the first variant's price is used
-- **Images:** Only the first product image is imported
+- **Images:** Only the first product image URL is imported
-- **One-Time Import:** Re-importing will create duplicate products (with new IDs)
+- **One-Time Import:** Re-importing the same CSV will create duplicate products

-## Security

-- ✅ Access tokens are **never stored** in the app
-- ✅ Tokens are only used during the import process
-- ✅ All API calls use HTTPS
-- ⚠️ Keep your access token secure - treat it like a password!

 ## Troubleshooting

-### "Invalid access token"
+### "File is empty"

-- Make sure you copied the complete token (starts with `shpat_`)
+- Make sure you downloaded the complete CSV file
-- Verify the app is installed in your Shopify admin
-- Check that the required scopes are enabled

-### "Store not found"

-- Use the format: `yourstore.myshopify.com`
-- Don't include `https://` or trailing slashes
-- Make sure the store name is correct
+- Try exporting again from Shopify

+### "This doesn't look like a Shopify product export"

+- Verify you used Shopify's **"Plain CSV file"** export option
+- Don't modify the CSV in Excel (it can change formatting)
+- Required columns: `Handle`, `Title`

-### "No products found"
+### "No active products found in CSV"

-- Check that you have "active" products in Shopify
+- Check that products have "active" status in Shopify
-- Products must be published to at least one sales channel
-- Verify products aren't in "draft" status
+- Products in "draft" or "archived" status are skipped
+- Make sure the CSV isn't empty

+### Products imported but missing data

+- **No sizes:** Product only has one variant (normal for single-variant products)
+- **No image:** Product doesn't have an image in Shopify
+- **Category = "Uncategorized":** Product doesn't have a Type set in Shopify

-### Import is slow
+### Import creates duplicate products

-- Shopify API has rate limits (2 requests/second)
-- Large catalogs may take a few minutes
-- Don't close the Settings page during import
+- This is expected - re-importing the same CSV creates new products
+- Each import generates new product IDs (e.g., `shopify-handle-1`, `shopify-handle-2`)
+- Delete old products manually if you need to re-import

+## Tips

+1. **Test with small batches first** - Export just a few products to test
+2. **Clean up before export** - Set product types/categories in Shopify first
+3. **Check image URLs** - Make sure products have images before exporting
+4. **One-time setup** - Use this for initial catalog import, then manage products in ROAD DOG

 ## Need Two-Way Sync?

-This is a one-way import to get you started quickly.
-If you need ongoing synchronization between Shopify and your POS:
+This CSV import is designed for **one-time setup**.
+If you need ongoing synchronization:

-- **Option 1:** Manually re-import when products change
+- **Option 1:** Manually re-import CSV when products change
-- **Option 2:** Consider Shopify POS integration (more complex, requires webhooks)
+- **Option 2:** Manage inventory in ROAD DOG after initial import
-- **Option 3:** Use your POS as the source of truth and manually update Shopify
+- **Option 3:** Keep Shopify as your source of truth for online sales, ROAD DOG for in-person

-## Support

-For issues or questions:

-1. Check the console for detailed error messages
-2. Verify your Shopify app permissions
-3. Test with a small product catalog first
+Most touring bands use this once to bootstrap their POS, then manage products directly in ROAD DOG.

 ---